Adopted and Loved – Celebrate National Adoption Month

 No child should languish in foster care.
 No mother should feel that the violence of abortion is even an option.
 Our pregnancy centers, in all of the incredible frontline work they do to protect mothers, fathers and their children, aren’t enough to create a culture that values Life and encourages adoption.
 Our churches must do a better job leading in the defense of Life, at its most vulnerable, in what the Book of James declares as pure religion: “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”

 Yes.
 The same Christ who was humanly “unplanned”.
 In fact, I was recently struck as I read Matthew 1:1-16 about the birth of Christ.
 I have read this many times throughout my life, but something profound happened to me this time.
 It’s not Mary’s genealogy that is detailed in the opening chapter.
 It is the genealogy of the man who would become Jesus’ adoptive father—Joseph.
 Christ’s lineage was drawn from a man who was not genetically tied to him, at all.
-The paradigm of adoption was revealed in a courageous teen mother with a humanly unplanned pregnancy (certainly Divinely planned), a father who chose to love rather than to leave, and a Savior who would sacrifice himself in order to offer redemption, adoption and transformation to those who confess and believe.
+The paradigm of adoption was revealed in a courageous teen mother with a humanly unplanned pregnancy (certainly Divinely planned) who braved a crazed King trying to kill her child, a father who chose to love rather than to leave, and a Savior who would sacrifice himself in order to offer redemption, adoption and transformation to those who confess and believe.

 Adoption is courageous and messy and joyful and mysterious and loving.
 We need to uplift all of those in this beautiful triad—the birthmom/birthdad, adoptee and adoptive family.
 No one’s pretending it’s easy.
 Parenting biological children isn’t easy, unless I missed the memo that genetically-related children present no problems in life.

 I loved my adoption journey as do the majority of adoptees.
 I’m loved just as much as my parents’ first three homemade children.
 I love being an adoptive father.
-Out of my four children, two are also adopted…and loved like crazy.
+Out of my four children, two were also adopted…and all four of my kiddos are loved like crazy.
 (Yes, I’m using the word ‘love’ a lot.
 No other word suffices.)

 Adoption doesn’t just change the child.
 It changes the family, the community, and sometimes…the world.
 Look at the late CEO of Apple, Steve Jobs.
 He was adopted and loved, too.
 And he, inarguably, changed the world.